criogenesis/Tensorflow-MachineLearning-Research/README.md

 I reccommend downloading Windows 1.8.0 as this is the version I used in labeling my dataset.

 When using LabelImg, you want to make sure that depending on the number of objects you're trying to detect, you make sure to label each object that is shown in your dataset with the name of the object in question.
 This is so that we can use the corresponding XML files that are generated for each image for training later on.

+# Converting XML to CSV

+At this point we're going to want to have the xml_to_csv.py file placed in the object detection folder so that we can modify and run it when the file is ready.